Zack Moss Player Prop Bets for NFL Week 9 | Buffalo vs. Jacksonville 11/7/2021

 Matchup vs. Jacksonville

-- In terms of defending against the run, the Jaguars are 15th in the league, giving up 107.9 yards per game.

-- Moss and the Bills will face off against the NFL's 28th-ranked defense in terms of rushing touchdowns conceded (10).
+- Moss and the Bills will face off against the NFL's 28th-ranked defense in terms of rushing touchdowns allowed (10).

 Recent Performances

-- Moss put together a 19-yard rushing performance in last week's matchup with the Dolphins, carrying the ball eight times.
+- In last week's matchup with the Dolphins, Moss ran for 19 yards on eight carries.

 Moss' Buffalo Teammates